CUTEPritha01/web-application/README.md

-hey it's from mcp server
+hey it's from pritha for mcp testing